Classroom Management Tool: The Four-Part Direction

-When it comes to classroom management, I believe that a new paradigm is in order: Classroom management, effective and ineffective, stems directly from teacher behavior.
+When it comes to a classroom management tool, a new paradigm is in order: a classroom management tool, effective and ineffective, stems directly from teacher behavior.

 At the basic level, the quality of skills a teacher has to get attention, keep attention, give directions, and facilitate transitions are, in my experience, directly related to the amount of discipline he or she must deal with.